JrVerbiest/jrverbiest.github.io/README.md

 I am an engineer with demonstrated history of working in research and industry.
 Currently, I am a researcher at [Karel de Grote (KdG) University of Applied Science and Arts](https://www.kdg.be/en), [NxT Media Technology](https://www.kdg.be/en/education/study-programmes-dutch/multimedia-and-communication-technology/multimedia-technology), Campus Hoboken, Antwerp, Belgium.

-My research interest focus mainly on Artificial Intelligence at the Edge, Internet of Things (IoT),  Artificial Intelligence of Things (AIoT) and Machine Learning on microcontrollers (TinyML).
+My research interests focus mainly on Artificial Intelligence at the Edge, Internet of Things (IoT),  Artificial Intelligence of Things (AIoT) and Machine Learning on microcontrollers (TinyML).

 <br>